zendframework/zf2-documentation/docs/languages/en/modules/zendservice.amazon.ec2.elasticip.rst

 .. rubric:: Describing Allocated Elastic IP Addresses

-*describe* has an optional paramater to describe all of your allocated Elastic IP addresses or just some of your allocated addresses.
+*describe* has an optional parameter to describe all of your allocated Elastic IP addresses or just some of your allocated addresses.

 *describe* returns an array that contains information on each Elastic IP Address which contains the publicIp and